Kratt brothers: Martin Kratt

-Martin is married to Laura Wilkinson and has two sons, Ronan and Gavin, both of whom have had roles on Wild Kratts.
+Martin was married to Laura Wilkinson from 2000 until her death in 2024 and has two sons, Ronan and Gavin, both of whom have had roles on Wild Kratts.

 Chris Kratt

 Chris has two sons, Aidan and Nolan, with his wife Tania Armstrong, an interior designer whom he married in 2000 in Botswana.
 Like their cousins Gavin and Ronan, Aidan and Nolan have roles in Wild Kratts as animated versions of themselves.